AlpineNow/SparkML2/README.md

 * Currently, categorical feature splits are dumb and sub-optimal.
 They are split K-ways (where K is the cardinality of the feature), regardless of the type of the forest (classification and regression).
 * The current implementation of the **SequoiaForestPredictor** command line tool is naive.
 For a large number of very large trees, the predictor would require a lot of memory in both driver and executors in order to fit the models in memory.

-### Selecting a proper limit of tree sizes.
+### Selecting a proper limit for tree sizes.

 For classification, not limiting trees seems like a good idea.
 For regression, having some limits through minSplitSize or maxDepth may help.

 ## Gradient Boosted Trees

-A powerful ensemble of boosted trees.
-Coming Soon.
+A powerful ensemble of boosted trees that can use an arbitrary loss function.
+Under development.